trycourier/courier-android/Docs/PushNotifications.md

     </tbody>
 </table>

-⚠️ If you are using Firebase Cloud Messaging, please make sure you initialize the Firebase SDK.
+⚠️ If you are using Firebase Cloud Messaging, please make sure you initialize the Firebase SDK before continuing.
 Follow this [`Setup Guide`](https://firebase.google.com/docs/android/setup) for Firebase on Android.

 &emsp;